sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/commissions-and-monetizing-your-platform/index.md

 ---
 title: Commissions and monetizing your platform
 slug: commissions-and-monetizing-your-platform
-updated: 2021-12-10
+updated: 2023-10-24
 category: concepts-pricing-and-commissions
 ingress:
-  Flex provides configurable options for monetizing your platform.
+  Sharetribe provides configurable options for monetizing your platform.
   You can collect commissions from providers, customers, or both.
-This article provides you with basic information on the mechanisms supported by Flex for monetizing your platform.
+This article provides you with basic information on the mechanisms supported by Sharetribe for monetizing your platform.
 published: true
 ---

 ## Introduction

-If you have already defined a pricing model for your marketplace, this article will provide you with basic information on the options Flex provides and how to take them into use.
+If you have already defined a pricing model for your marketplace, this article will provide you with basic information on the options Sharetribe provides and how to take them into use.

 If you need more information on how to decide the pricing, our Marketplace Academy has